Health Care Professional Information

 Srivastava A, et al. Evidence-based management of Mastalgia: a meta-analysis of randomised trials.
 Breast.
 Oct 2007;16(5):503-512.

-In a meta-analysis of commonly used treatments for mastalgia, including Evening primrose oil (EPO), Bromocriptine, Danazol, and Tamoxifen, previously reported randomized, placebo-controlled trials were analyzed.
-Three randomized, controlled trials of EPO were included along with 1 trial of gamma-linolenic acid.
-Although Bromocriptine, Danazol, and Tamoxifen improved mastalgia, EPO was ineffective and therefore should not be used for mastalgia relief.
+In a meta-analysis of commonly used treatments for mastalgia, including evening primrose oil, Bromocriptine, Danazol, and Tamoxifen, previously reported randomized, placebo-controlled trials were analyzed.
+Three randomized, controlled trials of evening primrose oil were included along with 1 trial of gamma-linolenic acid.
+Although Bromocriptine, Danazol, and Tamoxifen improved mastalgia, evening primrose oil was ineffective and therefore should not be used for mastalgia relief.

 Dosage (Inside MSKCC Only)